marios-code-path/spring-reactive-authorization/README.md

     }

+Using and() methods lets us chain additional rules to our security configuration.
+In this case, we simply turn CSRF off, then proceed to tell Spring Security that we will be using HTTP Basic security.
+Calling the Build method is the last thing we do and returns our complete SecurityWebFilterChain.

 ## Reactive Authentication Components
 By default, a [HttpServerSecurityConfigurer](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/config/web/server/ServerHttpSecurity.html#securityMatcher-org.springframework.security.web.server.util.matcher.ServerWebExchangeMatcher) creates a base-line instance for [ServerHttpSecurity](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/config/web/server/ServerHttpSecurity.html), and will configure an instance of
 [ReactiveAuthenticationManager](https://docs.spring.io/spring-security/site/docs/5.0.x/api/org/springframework/security/authentication/ReactiveAuthenticationManager.html)